Government of Bihar: District Courts

 The District Courts of India are the district courts of the State governments in India for every district or for one or more districts together taking into account of the number of cases, population distribution in the district.
 They administer justice in India at a district level.
-Bihar has total 37 district courts.
+Bihar has 37 district courts in total.

-The Civil Court District Court is judged by District and Sessions Judge.This is the principal court of original civil jurisdiction besides the High Court of the State and which derives its jurisdiction in civil matters primarily from the code of civil procedure.
-The district court is also a court of sessions when it exercises its jurisdiction on criminal matters under the Code of Criminal procedure.
+The Civil Court/District Court is judged by District and Sessions Judge.
+It is the principal court of original civil jurisdiction besides the High Court of the State and which derives its jurisdiction in civil matters primarily from the code of civil procedure.
+The district court is also a court of sessions when it exercises its jurisdiction on criminal matters under the Code of Criminal Procedure.
 The district court is presided over by a district judge appointed by the state governor with on the advice of chief justice of that high court.
-In addition to the district judge there may be a number of additional district judges and assistant district judges depending on the workload.
-The additional district judge and the court presided have equivalent jurisdiction as the district judge and his district court.
+In addition to the district judge there are a number of additional district and sessions judges and assistant district judges.
+The additional district judge and the court presided over by the additional district judge have equivalent rank, status and jurisdiction as the district judge and presiding court.
+Assistant sessions judge is subordinate to the district judge and additional(s).